errrr0501/ubuntu_docker/README.md

 # ubuntu_docker
 This ubuntu_docker package include different versions of ubnuntu which can run with docker.

-## Acknowledgment
-This charuco marker detection is forked from the [charuco_detector](https://github.com/carlosmccosta/charuco_detector).

 ## Requirements
 This package requires operating system ubuntu and setup with docker and nvidia-docker2.\
 [Docker install method](https://docs.docker.com/engine/install/ubuntu/)\